 Challenge: Selecting a failsafe HVAC system to protect 26 electrical rooms and data closets.

 Jon Silhol, PE, LEED AP, BD+C was Smith’s lead mechanical engineer on the project.
-For the city hall’s vital nerve centers — 17 electrical rooms and nine data closets located throughout the five buildings — he needed a high performance HVAC system that could handle the constant heat gain produced by the electrical equipment that would also meet the city’s energy reduction goals.
-It was imperative for Silhol to specify a failsafe, mission critical system to keep the temperature in these rooms at a constant 75 degrees Fahrenheit: these systems simply could not fail.
+For the city hall’s vital nerve centers — 17 electrical rooms and nine data closets located throughout the campus — he needed a high-performance HVAC system that could handle the constant heat gain produced by the electrical equipment that would also meet the city’s energy reduction goals.
+It was imperative for Silhol to specify a failsafe, mission-critical system to keep the temperature in these rooms at a constant 75 degrees Fahrenheit: These systems simply could not fail.

 For utmost security, the HVAC system for these nerve centers had to be separate from the unitary control systems of the other buildings.
-Sihol quickly selected a Variable Refrigerant Flow (VRF) zoning system from Mitsubishi Electric US Cooling & Heating Division (Mitsubishi Electric), Suwanee, Ga.
+Silhol quickly selected a Variable Refrigerant Flow (VRF) zoning system from Mitsubishi Electric US, Inc. Cooling & Heating Division (Mitsubishi Electric), Suwanee, Georgia.

 For critical emergencies, Silhol said the Mitsubishi Electric system provides another big advantage.
 With the VRF zoning system separate from the HVAC systems powering the rest of the campus, in the event of a catastrophic power failure, the stand-by generators can power just the Y-Series and one of the R2-Series systems.
 This enables continued cooling of the nerve centers without having to power HVAC for the rest of the complex.
 The electrical load requirement of the Y-Series is low compared to other HVAC systems, making it even easier for a generator to power.